 Eat Harmonie

 My first meal in Bern is always fondue with a mâche salad (nüsslisalat in Swiss German) and quarter carafe of Swiss white wine at this casual eatery that’s been serving the Bernese for over 100 years.
-It’s the perfect lunch spot on our Bern food tour as it has all the Swiss classics, including some very calorie-laden desserts.
+It’s the perfect lunch spot on our Bern food tour as it has all the Swiss classics, including excellent rösti and some very calorie-laden desserts.

 Shop Kramgasse

-Updated 20 Feb 2024
+Updated 26 Nov 2024